Ghalstein/geo-tracker/README.md

 + Built with best practices of React components in mind
 + Asks for geo-location
 + Reports error if location is blocked
-+ Shows the latitude of your location if not blocked
++ Shows the season you are in based on your location and the current month
 + Handles loading